ShaunHan/acat/README.md

-# Souce code for NANOPADS: NANOParticle with ADSorbate
+# NANOPADS: NANOParticle with ADSorbate